 ✓ Open 24 hours a day, 365 days a year

-Often you will not see any fleas on your dog and this is because they hop on to feed and then hop off again.
+Often you will not see any fleas on your dog and this is because they hop on to feed and then hop off again so it may be hard to see the symptoms of fleas.
 You may see the telltale black spots (flea faeces) in their coat.
 If you wipe your dog’s coat with a damp piece of kitchen roll or brush them onto a white sheet of paper, and add a drop of water to these black spots they will turn red.
 This is because the flea dirt consists of digested blood.
 This is the best tip to see if your dog has fleas and is more reliable than looking for fleas in their coat.
 However, you will still see fleas if your dog has a high burden.

 Before feeding, fleas apply saliva to the skin.
 During feeding they inject saliva into the skin to prevent the blood from clotting at the bite site.
 Proteins in the saliva can cause allergic reactions in some dogs, which is known as Flea Allergy Dermatitis (FAD).